tokenized/tokenized-sdk-example-react/README.md

   - `handle`: Send to this paymail address.
 Only Tokenized entities supported for non-BSV transfers

-Resolves to an object containing the supplied parameters and also the fee:

-- `fee`: Quantity, see above, describing computed fee in BSV

-The resolved object can be passed to the useConfirmSendAsset mutation to complete the transfer.
+Resolves to an object representing the progress of the send.
+If incomplete, the mutation can be called again with the progress object to complete the send.

 **Kind**: static property of [<code>@tokenized/sdk-react-private</code>](#module_@tokenized/sdk-react-private)